It’s time to shake the unconscious bias surrounding B2B social media marketing.

 It’s not small.
 And it’s not confined to business networks.

-In the 2016 Green Hat B2B Marketing Outlook report, best-in-class marketers were twice as likely to be satisfied with their social media marketing as other respondents.
+In the Green Hat/AMI B2B Marketing Research Report, best-in-class marketers were twice as likely to be satisfied with their social media marketing as other respondents.
 But that’s among those businesses already investing in it.
 Some still need convincing.

 Here are six myths we need to shrug off for good: